Code-Institute-Submissions/hanselsbakery/README.md

 - **CSS**

-	-	The CSS was coded as I was coding the HTML,
+	-	The CSS was coded as I was coding the HTML, I have added comment blocks to describe which sections these belong, I organised the CSS based on page.

 - **jQuery & Javascript**

-	-
+	-	This was not a requiem

 # Testing